jackdewinter/pymarkdown/issues.md

 - implement missing rules
 - yaml support for front-matter
+  - if front matter is found to be disqualified, send error?
 - show url for failed rules as option

 - track down uses of rehydrate_index in consistency checks and make to have cases to verify that each is updating properly, including multi